uchilaka/docs/getting-started/introduction.md

 ### Directus API

 This is the "engine" of Directus, providing a dynamic API for any MySQL database.
-It is bundled in the Directus Suite or it can be installed as a standalone framework.
+It is bundled in the Directus Suite but it can also be installed as a standalone framework.
 The [codebase](https://github.com/directus/api) is written primarily in PHP and uses Zend-DB for database abstraction.

 ### Directus Application